aosp-mirror/platform_external_sonivox/README.md

     $ sonivoxrender ants.mid | lame -r -s 22050 - ants.mp3

+You may replace "ants.mid" by another MIDI or XMF file, like "test/res/testmxmf.mxmf"

 ## Unit tests

 The Android unit tests have been integrated in the CMake build system, with little modifications.
 A requirement is GoogleTest, either installed system wide or it will be downloaded from the git repository.